SFBBGroup/Ab-SELDON/paper-ready-to-run/README.md

 Version used in the paper's optimization experiments.
 - While the individual modules can be run independently and in any order, this requires manual setup.
 - The inputs must be named `complex_[NAME].pdb` and `[NAME].fasta`.
 - Uses the same settings used in the optimization tests of the paper.
+Folders with settings files for diversity-guided (`diversity/`) or random (`random/`) optimizations are available.

+#
 ### ab-seldon-ready-v6.45
 Most current version of the pipeline as of march 2025.
 This new version has a few differences compared to the paper version.
 - The use of the optimization modules in non-default order and number has become much simpler with the introduction of the `steps` parameter.
 For more information, visit the [instructions for the configuration file](https://github.com/SFBBGroup/Ab-SELDON/blob/main/configuration_file_instructions.md).